eduardofilo/RG350_auto_ra_installer/announcements.md

 * Updated to 2021-08-01 RetroArch distribution (1.9.8 version).
 * Script parameterizable to build any combination of system/core that you like editing a CSV file.
 * Option to uninstall OPKs from a previous installation.
 * Two packages are offered for each firmware type (stock/ROGUE or ODBeta).
-Each of them are been builded with a different CSV (included in reposiory; see README):
+Each of them are been configured with a different CSV (included in reposiory; see README):
     * `RA_Stock_Installer_v2021-08-01_official.opk` and `RA_ODBeta_Installer_v2021-08-01_official.opk` built from official.csv with cores from RetroArch official distribution.
     * `RA_Stock_Installer_v2021-08-01_poligraf.opk` and `RA_ODBeta_Installer_v2021-08-01_poligraf.opk` built from poligraf.csv with cores from Poligraf compilation.